james-bobmin/relearnastro/src/pages/posts/post-03.md

   alt: "The Astro logo on a dark background with rainbow rays."
 tags: ["astro", "Kahil Gibran", "learning in public", "Wisdom", "Forerunner"]
 ---

-# A little more Wisdom

-Published on: 2024-08-26

 ## This is from the Book: The Forerunner - page 39